 Chip Sealed Driveway

 If you want the affordable alternative to asphalt driveway, you can opt for chip sealed or tar-and-chip driveway.
-The downside is that, the appearance won’t be as smooth and attractive to paved driveways.
+The downside is that, the appearance won’t be as a bitcoin tumbler smooth and attractive to paved driveways.
 The driveway has this gravel base first, then a hot tar is poured all over it.
 Stones are then placed on top of the tar and then pressed with a roller equipment.
 You can enhance the appearance though by using colored stones.
 This driveway will require you less maintenance with no sealing required.
 It’s also comfortable to walk in this surface during hot weather because it absorbs less heat.